CrisCariqueo/Mindfull_Monkey-uxd/README.md

 **Customer Goals**
 - The user uses the app to be more productive.
 - The user uses the app to moderate the use of distracting apps.
-- The user has social media addiction issues.
+- The user wants to overcome his social media addiction issues.

 **Touchpoints**